opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 ### Next Hop Group Member

-Two attributes are added to the Next Hop Group Member object.
-These indicate what is the configured and actual role of the referred next hop in a protection group.
+Two attributes are added to the Next Hop Group Member object to indicate what is the configured and actual role of the referred next hop in a protection group.
 The attributes are: